Native plants feed bird species either directly with fruits and seeds, or indirectly by supporting the native insects birds can eat.

 Maine Native Plant Finder: Researching plants?
 Use our Maine Native Plant Finder to find the native plants best suited for specific sites, that provide the greatest ecological function and benefit, and will complement your landscape design.

-The concept for “Bringing Nature Home” comes from the book of that title by Dr. Doug Tallamy, an entomologist at the University of Delaware.
+The concept for this work was inspired by the book “Bringing Nature Home” by Dr. Doug Tallamy, an entomologist at the University of Delaware.
 Dr. Tallamy studies the number of insects attracted by various plants and trees, particularly those common in urban and suburban landscapes.
 He then connects that research to the birds and other wildlife that depend on the abundance and diversity of those insects to feed their young.

 Wherever you are in Maine, the smallest planting and maintenance choices you make can have a profound impact on your local food web.
 In addition to our yards and local green spaces becoming opportunities to recruit and train new naturalists, they become refuges for species of plants and trees facing real challenges across broader landscapes.
 “Bringing Nature Home” has also been a rich opportunity for Maine Audubon to engage with key partners, including with the innovative Wild Seed Project.